Robert Loyd-Lindsay, 1st Baron Wantage: Personal life

-Lord and Lady Wantage lived at Lockinge House at East Lockinge in Berkshire (now Oxfordshire).
+Lord and Lady Wantage lived at Lockinge House at East Lockinge in Berkshire (now Oxfordshire), and had a London house at 2 Carlton Gardens.
 He died on 10 June 1901, aged 69.
 On his death, Florence Nightingale, a close personal friend since the Crimea, wrote:

 Lord Wantage is a great loss but he had been a great gain.
 And what he has gained for us can never be lost.
 It is my experience that such men exist only in England.
 A man who had everything (to use the common phrase) that this world could give him, but who worked as hard, and to the last, as the poorest able man and all for others for the common good.
 A man whose life makes a great difference for all.
 All are better than if he had not lived, and this betterment is for always it does not die with him.
 That is the true estimate of a great life.
 God bless him and we will bless him.
 And we will bless God for having made him.

 Lady Wantage erected a monument to Lord Wantage on the Ridgeway.
 There are various inscriptions on the faces of the monument with the one on the North East side, being in Latin and is similar to that inscribed on the Iona Cross on Gibbet Hill, Hindhead, Surrey, namely: